Edward Wilson Merrill: Major research and educational contributions

 In 1983, his 60th birthday was celebrated with an appropriate volume and his first academic family tree was drawn.
 In 1993, his 70th birthday was celebrated with an appropriate symposium and his academic tree was redrawn.
 In 2010, on the occasion of a special MIT event celebrating 60 years of research, he was awarded his academic family tree with all his PhD-related students and descendants.
 His first MS student was Bayard Storey (MS '55) who went on to study medicine and is now Professor Emeritus of Gynecology at the University of Pennsylvania.
 His first PhD student was the legendary Allan Hoffman (PhD '57) who is now Professor of Bioengineering at the University of Washington in Seattle.
 His "academic tree" includes now about 3,600 scientists and engineers with PhD degrees or postdocs associated with him directly or through his academic descendants.
 This list includes approximately 675 professors around the world!

 Merrill himself supervised 57 PhD students, 62 MS students and 12 postdoctoral fellows.
 Of the 57 PhDs, 17 became faculty members and 21 became CEOs, CFOs, CTOs, or VPs of companies.

 At the Centennial AIChE meeting (2008) seven of his academic descendants joined him in the list of "100 Eminent Chemical Engineers of the Modern Era".
 Two from the first generation (Clark Colton, Nicholas A. Peppas), two from the second (Robert Langer, Buddy Ratner), and three from the third generation (Kristi Anseth, David Edwards and Cato Laurencin).
 Also five of the nine recipients of the Pierre Galletti Award of AIMBE, the highest bioengineering recognition in the country, are in his academic tree.
-And his academic descendants have received 39 AIChE awards!
+In total, his academic descendants have received 39 AIChE awards.

 An impressive number of descendants of this academic tree are members of the major Academies.
 They include: